clemcer/loggifly/docs/guide/config_sections/settings.md

   attach_logfile: False               # Attach log file to all notifications
   attachment_lines: 20                # Lines to include in log attachments
   hide_regex_in_title: False          # Hide regex pattern in notification title
-  excluded_keywords: <empty if not set> # List of keywords that will always be ignored in log lines.
+  excluded_keywords:                  # List of keywords that will always be ignored in log lines.
 See the section below for how to configure these

 ```